 FoodStream is an Australian company which, working with Gordon Young of FiE and process engineering specialist Dennis Forte, has been presenting practical training programs in countries including Australia, Thailand, and New Zealand for almost 20 years.
-This is the first time this course will be presented in Norway, following presentation of our Aquafeed Extrusion program in 2015 (and again 9 to 11 May 2016).
+This is this course was presented in Norway for the first time in 2016, with excellent feedback from participants.
+Extrusion courses are also available:

 We appreciate support/sponsorship from companies involved in providing equipment and services relevant to drying.
 Contact us for details.